-- Installing smoke alarms and testing them regularly. - Designing an escape plan and practicing it. - Keeping the grass green and mown or grazed around your home. - Creating a safety zone around your home of at least 10m by clearing any dead or dry material and replacing flammable plants and trees with low flammable species. - Making sure your property is clearly signposted with your RAPID rural property identification number. - Installing multipurpose dry powder extinguishers in your house and out buildings.
+- Installing smoke alarms and testing them regularly. - Designing an escape plan and practicing it. - Keeping the grass green and mown or grazed around your home. - Creating a safety zone around your home of at least 10m by clearing any dead or dry material and replacing flammable plants and trees with low flammable species. - Making sure your property is clearly signposted with your RAPID rural property identification number.
+This can be found at www.wdc.govt.nz - follow the GIS mapping link - Installing multipurpose dry powder extinguishers in your house and out buildings.